Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 1Password has a more refined onboarding experience.
 The browser extension handles complex login forms reliably, the interface is intuitive, and the learning curve is low.
 In practice across dozens of deployments, 1Password achieves near-universal team adoption quickly.
 The free Families plan — available to all 1Password Business users — also encourages personal adoption, which reinforces business usage habits.

 Proton Pass is straightforward to set up.
-The browser extension handles approximately 90–95% of login forms without issues, with occasional manual entry needed for non-standard forms.
+In our deployment experience, the browser extension handles approximately 90–95% of login forms without issues, with occasional manual entry needed for non-standard forms.
 The onboarding experience is solid.
 The built-in 2FA authenticator reduces setup complexity: one fewer app to install and explain during rollout.

 SSO and directory integration